cloudfoundry/stratos/docs/branding-architecture.md

 Guidelines for a custom background:

-1. Keep it at or under ~100 kB -- comparable to the app's own lazy chunks.
+1. Keep it in the low hundreds of kB at most -- comparable to the app's own lazy chunks.
 Anything larger becomes the heaviest asset on the page.
 2. A background rendered behind the login card does not need full resolution or sharpness.
 1280x720 WebP at quality 60-65 is visually equivalent to a 1080p JPEG in this role.